 - 🌱 Dietary Info: Vegan, gluten-free, dairy-free, oil-free option (that’s still creamy)

-- ✨ Best For: Meal prep lunches, weeknight sides, potlucks, no-cook meals
+- ✨ Best For: Lunches, weeknight sides, potlucks, no-cook meals

 - 💕 Why You’ll Love It: Fresh, protein-packed, and ready in minutes